SEO vs. SEA: When is which worthwhile?

 For local businesses in Vienna, Graz, Linz, or Salzburg, an optimized Google Business Profile is often more valuable than expensive Google Ads.
 Local SEO is massively underestimated.

-Writing blog posts randomly achieves nothing.
-Every piece of content must target a keyword cluster and be embedded in an overarching content strategy.
+Writing blog posts at random is pointless.
+Every piece of content must target a specific keyword cluster and be embedded in an overarching content strategy.

 Mistake 9: Forgetting negative keywords in Google Ads

-Without negative keywords, you waste budget on irrelevant search queries.
-Regularly review search terms and define exclusions – this alone can reduce costs by 20–40%.
+Without negative keywords, you're wasting budget on irrelevant search queries.
+Regularly checking your search terms and defining exclusions can reduce costs by 20–40%.

 Mistake 10: Managing SEO and SEA separately